CyberFlameGO/svnpython/Doc/library/exceptions.rst

 .. exception:: GeneratorExit

    Raise when a :term:`generator`\'s :meth:`close` method is called.
-It directly inherits from :exc:`BaseException` instead of :exc:`StandardError` since it is technically not an error.
+It directly inherits from :exc:`BaseException` instead of :exc:`Exception` since it is technically not an error.

-   .. versionadded:: 2.5

-   .. versionchanged:: 2.6
-      Changed to inherit from :exc:`BaseException`.

 .. exception:: IOError

-   Raised when an I/O operation (such as a :keyword:`print` statement, the built-in :func:`open` function or a method of a file object) fails for an I/O-related reason, e.g., "file not found" or "disk full".
+   Raised when an I/O operation (such as the built-in :func:`print` or :func:`open` functions or a method of a file object) fails for an I/O-related reason, e.g., "file not found" or "disk full".

    This class is derived from :exc:`EnvironmentError`.
 See the discussion above for more information on exception instance attributes.

-   .. versionchanged:: 2.6
-      Changed :exc:`socket.error` to use this as a base class.

 .. exception:: ImportError